Nogales, Arizona, United States Guide

 Pimeria Alta Historical Society Museum

-Pimeria Alta Historical Society Museum Step back in time at the Pimeria Alta Historical Society Museum, where you can explore the rich history of the region.
-Discover exhibits showcasing artifacts, photographs, and stories that tell the tale of the early settlers, Native American heritage, and the development of the area.
-It's a must-visit for history buffs.
+Delve into the captivating history of the Pimeria Alta region at this museum.
+Explore exhibits showcasing artifacts, photographs, and documents that tell the stories of the early settlers, Native American cultures, and the development of this unique border area.
+A must-visit for history buffs!

 Day Trips